 - The Lego Ideas Book

-- Blue painters tape (buy it at the hardware store!)
+- Blue painters tape (or buy it at your local hardware store!)

 DIY Kits as Gifts

-Note :: Feel free to use what you have for these kits… Wash a trowel you rarely use and give it to your kid in the outdoor science kit, for example.
+Note: Feel free to use what you already have on hand for these kits… Wash a trowel you rarely use and give it to your kid in the outdoor science kit, for example.
 They won’t know or care that you already had it.
 It’s less about getting the perfect item and more about giving your child the space and invitation to explore with these items.

 You can put together these kits with items you already have or items you can purchase easily at hardware store and toy store.
 (Great for last minute shopping!)